hcopley/ST558_Project_2/README.md

 endpoints the National Parks Service allows the user to enter the two character state abbreviation.
-In our final API function we want to be a bit more flexible and allow the user to be able to enter the name of a state, the two digit state code, or two leave the state parameter blank (the default will be null) to return all states.
-The `get_state_codes` function takes one parameter which is either the name of a state, the state abbreviation, and either returns a corresponding state abbrevation or ensures that the state abbreviation entered is valid.
+In our final API function we want to be a bit more flexible and allow the user to be able to enter the name of a state, the two digit state code, or leave the state parameter blank (the default will be null) to return all states.
+The `get_state_codes` function takes one parameter which is either the name of a state, the state abbreviation, and either returns a corresponding state abbreviation or ensures that the state abbreviation entered is valid.
 It uses the built in R datasets [state.abb](https://www.rdocumentation.org/packages/datasets/versions/3.6.2/topics/state) and [state.name](https://www.rdocumentation.org/packages/datasets/versions/3.6.2/topics/state).